Ederene20/recrutement/README.md

-# A PHP web application allowing candidates to apply to a job through a web form
+# A simple PHP web application allowing candidates to apply to a job through a web form.